hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900930v1-satquest-a-verifier-for-logical-reasoning-evaluation-and-reinforceme.md

 ---
 layout: default
-title: SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs
+title: "SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs"
 ---

 # SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs